 Can I paint walls in a rental property?

-Always check your lease first and get written permission—some landlords allow painting if you restore the original color before moving out.
+Always check your lease first and get written permission.
+Some landlords allow painting if you restore the original color before moving out.
 Removable wallpaper offers a zero-risk alternative with no repainting required.

 What are the best removable flooring options for renters?